noiseprotocol/noise_spec/noise.md

 ## 7.6.
 Payload security properties

-The following table lists the security properties for Noise handshake and transport payloads for all the named patterns in [Section 7.4](#one-way-handshake-patterns) and [Section 7.5](#interactive-handshake-patterns).
+The following table lists the security properties for Noise handshake and transport payloads for all the one-way patterns in [Section 7.4](#one-way-handshake-patterns) and the fundamental patterns in [Section 7.5](#interactive-handshake-patterns).
 Each payload is assigned an "authentication" property regarding the degree of authentication of the sender provided to the recipient, and a "confidentiality" property regarding the degree of